Command & Conquer: Generals: Setting

-Generals takes place in the near future, the world's two superpowers - China and the United States as loose allies fight the Global Liberation Army (GLA), itself a terrorist organisation primarily based in the Middle East, North Africa as well as Central Asia.
+Generals takes place in a near future (c. early 2020s) where the United States and China co-operate to fight against the Global Liberation Army (GLA), a terrorist organisation based in Central Asia.
 In chronological order, the campaign is played through the Chinese, GLA and then the United States perspectives respectively.

+Factions

 China

 A military parade in Beijing is attacked by GLA forces, culminating in the detonation of a stolen Chinese nuclear warhead and the beginning of the GLA's incursion inside China's borders.
-The Chinese mobilise to stall and contain the GLA, having to destroy the Three Gorges Dam as well as the Hong Kong Convention and Exhibition Center in the process.
-Now on the offensive, the Chinese launch into GLA strongholds, arriving at the terror cell's main headquarters in Dushanbe.
+The Chinese mobilise to stall and contain the GLA, but in the process lose the Three Gorges Dam and the Hong Kong Convention and Exhibition Center.
+Now on the offensive, the Chinese attack GLA strongholds, arriving at the terror cell's main headquarters in Dushanbe.
 Utilising nuclear weapons, the Chinese put an end to the GLA's offensive.

 GLA

 Despite losses to China, the GLA maintains its presence across Central Asia and the Middle East.
 In efforts to revive itself, the GLA raid UN convoys and incite riots in Astana.
-The United States enters the war, occupying GLA toxin depositories in the Aral Sea and a GLA renegade sides with the Chinese with the intention to destroy the GLA.
+However, the United States enters the war and a GLA renegade sides with the Chinese with the intention to destroy the organisation.
 The GLA retaliate by attacking the Baikonur Cosmodrome, and uses the platform to launch devastating toxin attacks at highly populated cities.

-USA
+United States

-The United States mobilises its forces to the Middle East, Hindu Kush and then Kazakhstan to finally put an end to the GLA.
-Despite losses incurred from GLA Anthrax attacks and ambushes, the USA are able to push the GLA back to their final stronghold in Akmola Region.
-With Chinese support, the USA destroys the last GLA stronghold, ending the GLA's reign of tyranny.
+The United States sends its forces to the Middle East, Baghdad, the Hindu Kush, and then Kazakhstan to finally put an end to the GLA---at one point, they must deal with a rogue Chinese commander supporting the GLA.
+Despite losses incurred from GLA attacks and ambushes, the US are able to push the GLA back to their final stronghold in Akmola Region.
+With Chinese support, the US destroys the last GLA stronghold, ending the GLA's reign of tyranny.